Massachusetts music

 E.A.
 Jones was one of Stoughton's most prominent citizens in the late 19th and early 20th centuries, involved with many town activities including the schools.
 His music was also heard frequently and appreciated by his fellow town citizens as well as in Boston.

-Yet, when I first discovered all his manuscript music in 1980 at the Stoughton Historical Society, it was in a large brown package and had no identification on the outside.
+Yet, when I first discovered all his manuscript music in 1980 at the Stoughton Historical Society, it was in a large brown package and had no identification on the outside as if if were just a pile of old newspapers.
+But instead, it was all the music by Jones in his own handwriting.

 Over the years, I've been editing and getting his music performed, in many cases for the first time.

 Is he unknown because he is not as well known a composer as Stephen Foster or Charles Ives?
 Or, is it because his name is so ordinary, sounding like a stodgy old New Englander?
-His music is anything but stodgy.
+But his music is anything but stodgy.
+It is energetic and thrilling.

 It seems he is ignored by academic scholars and music critics because he isn't well known today.
 But his music deserves to be heard before it is judged.